When are your Opening Times?

 How do I improve my smile’s appearance?

-If your teeth get damaged or if they crack or break, there are plenty of dental solutions you can access to help treat the problem.
+If your teeth are damaged or if they crack or break and in need of restoration – there are many different solutions, you can consider to help treat the problem.
 For instance, dental implants, bridges and dentures may be viable options for lost teeth.
 If you need to re-build your tooth, then inlays or crowns might be ideal.
 If you’re looking to make cosmetic changes to your appearance, veneers and tooth whitening are common considerations.
 During your consultation with us, we will assess your dental condition and work closely with you to establish the best treatment solution for your needs.

 How do I manage my oral health after root canal therapy?

-In the first 48 hours after you go through root canal therapy, you may experience some mild discomfort.
-This is nothing to worry about and it will naturally go away as the area begins to heal.
+If you have had a visit where root canal therapy has been carried out – the first 48 hours after you may experience some mild discomfort.
+This is a normal part of the treatment process and in most cases and it will resolve naturally.
 In some instances, if there is an active infection or swelling, then antibiotics may be required.
 Antibiotics are only used as a supportive treatment.
 We are responsible for ensuring that they are used appropriately without being misused.

 We assess all cases and determine whether antibiotics are needed or not.
-In most cases, they are not required as they are not painkillers.
+In most cases, they are not required.
 For pain relief, we recommend an Ibuprofen or Paracetamol as effective solutions.
 After your root canal therapy, we will provide you with a comprehensive and personalised post-op care plan to help speed up your recovery.
+At Your New Dentist we welcome you to contact us if you are experiencing post-operative discomfort beyond 48 hours after care.

 Can I restore a tooth that has already had root canal therapy?

-Some patients may have experienced a situation where their tooth has crumbled soon after root canal therapy.
-This can happen if the tooth is beyond repair and even root canal therapy cannot restore it.
+You may know someone who became frustrated after the tooth they had root canal treatment on has crumbled years after treatment.
 At Your New Dentist, we undertake a comprehensive examination to establish whether a tooth can be restored before recommending a root canal.
-If we establish that your tooth cannot be restored, we will advise you to remove it completely instead of spending your money on a wasted root canal.
+If we establish that your tooth cannot be restored, we will be able to suggest other treatments instead of investing in root canal therapy if the tooth is not able to be restored afterwards.
 In some instances, we may suggest restorations like crowns, which are also durable.

 What aftercare is needed after a tooth extraction?